-Plants are considered as the most generous living beings and there is no denying the fact that life on Earth would be possible without plants and trees around us.
+Plants are considered the most generous living beings and there is no denying the fact that life on Earth would be possible without plants and trees around us.
 It’s because they produce oxygen as well as grow food for human beings and animals.
 However, the importance of plants does not just end here.
 They are also responsible for absorbing the carbon dioxide present in the air and releasing fresh air for us to breathe.
 They support the nitrogen cycle and play an imperative role in the water cycle.
 They are the main source of food and their existence has an essential part in sustaining the survival of other living beings.
-In class 8 science, students are taught about how seed develops into a plant.
+In class 8 science, students are taught about how a seed develops into a plant.
 Through this blog, we will take you through the different types of plants based on the classification of age, seeds as well as size.

 This Blog Includes:

 - What are Plants?

 - Parts of Plants

 - Types of Plants